tung-nd/ExPT/README.md

 # ExPT: Synthetic Pretraining for Few-Shot Experimental Design

-This is the official implementation of the paper [ExPT: Synthetic Pretraining for Few-Shot Experimental Design](http://arxiv.org/abs/2310.19961) in Pytorch.
+This is the official implementation of the paper [ExPT: Synthetic Pretraining for Few-Shot Experimental Design](http://arxiv.org/abs/2310.19961) in PyTorch.
 We propose Experiment Pretrained Transformer (ExPT), a novel method that can solve challenging experimental design problems with only a handful of labeled data points.
 During pretraining, we only assume knowledge of a finite collection of unlabelled data points from the input domain and train ExPT to optimize diverse synthetic functions defined over this domain.
 Unsupervised pretraining allows ExPT to adapt to any design task at test time in an in-context fashion by conditioning on a few labeled data points from the target task and generating the candidate optima.
 Please check out our project [website](https://sudhanshuagrawal27.github.io/ExPT/) and [blog post](https://medium.com/@sudhanshuagrawal2001/generative-ai-for-experimental-design-c25ee0c71e3f) for more details and discussions.

 <img width="100%" src="./assets/expt.png">